FluuxIO/XMPP/Sources/CXML/README.md

 # libxml2

-This is a system target for Swift package.
+This is a wrapper for support of libxml2 with Swift Package.